 The Value of Credit Unions

 Credit unions are not-for-profit financial cooperatives.
-No matter the size or what services a credit union offers – its structure remains the same with a focus to serve consumers.
+No matter the size or what services a credit union offers – its structure remains the same with a focus to serve consumers and give them a financial choice.
 This focus on consumers benefits the entire community and financial services, including those who are not credit union members.
+Other distinctions include:

 Missouri credit unions play a significant role in driving the growth in the Missouri economy, with more than $10 billion in loans to families, farmers and small business owners.
 Credit unions are not-for-profit cooperatives, like ag and electric coops, who provide consumers with an alternative for their lending and savings needs while filling a gap in services that other financial institutions may be unable or unwilling to provide.